polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/ihc.md

 ![ihcia-zoomin](images/ihcia-zoom.png)

-The IHC subsystem contains five Inter-hart communication interrupt aggregators (IHCIA's), one for each of the five harts available in PolarFire SoC.
+The IHC subsystem contains five Inter-Hart Communication Interrupt Aggregators (IHCIA's), one for each of the five harts available in PolarFire SoC.

 ## IHC Subsystem Configuration <a name="ihc-config"></a>